Narvik Municipality: Rail

 The activity related to the railway and large port facilities are still important in Narvik, and goods to and from North Norway, Sweden, and Finland are often distributed via Narvik.
 In the proposed project called the "Northern East West Freight Corridor" portion of the Eurasian Land Bridge, there are plans for using Narvik as a port for goods from East Asia bound for eastern North America.
 The reason is that the railway and ocean distances using this route are shorter than through central Europe to Western European ports.

-Road

-European route E6 crosses through the municipality using three bridges: Skjomen Bridge, Beisfjord Bridge and Hålogaland Bridge.
-There is also the Rombak Bridge used for E6 until 2018.
-There are road connections from Narvik across the mountains eastwards to Abisko and Kiruna, Sweden (via European route E10).
-One Narvik citizen lets other citizens use his Tesla cars at will.

 Air

 Narvik is served by Harstad/Narvik Airport, Evenes which is 57 km by road from Narvik and has regular flights to Oslo, Trondheim, Bodø, Tromsø and Andenes.

 Culture

 The Narvik War Museum (Narvik Krigsmuseum) covers the war years 1940–1945.
 The museum displays the Victoria Cross awarded posthumously to Captain Bernard Warburton-Lee of the British Royal Navy and a rare German Enigma coding machine.

 Museum Nord - Narvik tells of the development of the ice-free harbour of Narvik and the rapid transformation of the town over the past century.
 The building that houses Museum Nord - Narvik was erected in 1902 as the head office of the Norwegian state railway company, Norges statsbaner and was designed by architect, Paul Due.